-We now present an example for our algorithm from \Cref{thm:c>3}.
-The input instance is depicted in \Cref{fig:example_instance}.
-In the first phase, see \Cref{sec:non-pop}, we prune non-popular edges in three steps, each of which results in the graph $H^{\deg (A) \le 2}$, $\hct$, and $\hcp$, respectively. \Cref{fig:degA,fig:hct,fig:hcp} depict these three graphs. \begin{enumerate} \item In the first step, we compute $f(v)$ and $s(v) $ for every vertex~$v\in V(G)$.
-This results in graph~$H^{\deg (A) \le 2}$, depicted in \Cref{fig:degA}.
-For example, for vertex $\eafh$, $f(\eafh) = \ebfh$, because $\ebfh$ is the first choice of $\eafh$.
-The second choice of $\eafh$ is $\ebp$, but since $\ebp = f(\eap)$, $s(\eafh) \neq \ebp$.
-Instead, $s(\eafh)= \ebfh$. \item In the second step, we delete every edge incident to a cycle, resulting in graph~$\hct$ (see \Cref{fig:hct}).
+\item In the second step, we delete every edge incident to a cycle, resulting in graph~$\hct$ (see \Cref{fig:hct}).
 There are two cycles in the graph~$H^{\deg (A) \le 2}$ in \Cref{fig:degA}, but only one of them is incident to an edge.
-This edge is $\{\eas, \ebtoh\}$. \item In the third step, we consider each connected component, which is either a tree or a cycle, and exhaustively delete every edge not contained in a popular matching in this component.
+This edge is $\{\eas, \ebtoh\}$.

+\item In the third step, we consider each connected component, which is either a tree or a cycle, and exhaustively delete every edge not contained in a popular matching in this component.
 This results in the graph~$\hcp$, depicted in \Cref{fig:hcp}.
-In or example, only the component on vertices $\{\eaph,\eap,\eaedge,\ebph,\ebp,\ebe\}$ has such an edge, all other components have popular matchings that cover all edges. \end{enumerate}
+In our example, only the component on vertices $\{\eaph,\eap,\eaedge,\ebph,\ebp,\ebe\}$ has such an edge, all other components have popular matchings that cover all edges. \end{enumerate}